Valentim-Gab/MasterClass_Node_RocketSeat/README.md

 # MasterClass_Node_RocketSeat
 Server and API made in JavaScript with NodeJS based on practices taught by Rocketseat.

-Server and API creted in JavaScript

 ```bash